2.2. Management modes

 The delegated entity procedures generally apply.

-The European Commission may verify the procedure ex post, regardless of whether the European Commission has carried out a prior 'pillar review' of the delegated entity.
+The European Commission may verify the procedure ex post, regardless of whether the European Commission has carried out a prior 'pillar assessment' of the delegated entity.

 1Regulation (EU, Euratom) No 966/2012 of the European Parliament and of the Council of 25/10/2012.